Herb Carnegie

 Herbert Henry Carnegie (November 8, 1919 – March 9, 2012) was a Canadian ice hockey player of Jamaican descent.
-After his playing career was over, he became a successful businessman working in the investment industry.
-In 1954, he founded one of Canada's first hockey schools, Future Aces, and through his work in training young hockey players, became a member of both the Order of Ontario and the country's highest civilian award, the Order of Canada.
-His hockey career was recognized when he was inducted into Canada's Sports Hall of Fame in 2001, and the Ontario Sports Hall of Fame in 2014, and the Hockey Hall of Fame in 2022.
+After his playing career was over, he became a successful businessman, working in the investment industry.
+In 1954, he founded one of Canada's first hockey schools, Future Aces, and in reflection of his lifetime work in training young hockey players was recognized as a Companion of the Order of Canada, his country's highest civilian honour.
+Similarly, he was inducted in his home province as a member of the Order of Ontario.
+In Canada's sport community he was recognized as an inductee to Canada's Sports Hall of Fame in 2001, the Ontario Sports Hall of Fame in 2014, and the Hockey Hall of Fame in 2022.

 Playing career

-Carnegie's hockey career began in 1938 with the Toronto Young Rangers and continued in the early 1950 with the Buffalo Ankerites, a team in a mines league that played in mining towns in northern Ontario and Quebec.
-From 1944-45 to 1947-48, he played for Shawinigan and Sherbrooke of the semi-professional Quebec Provincial League and was named most valuable player in 1946, 1947 and 1949.
+Carnegie's hockey career began in 1938 with the Toronto Young Rangers and continued in the early 1940s with the Timmins Buffalo-Ankerite Bisons, a team that played in mining towns in northern Ontario and Quebec.
+From 1944–45 to 1947-48 he played for Shawinigan and Sherbrooke of the semi-professional Quebec Provincial League and was named most valuable player in 1946, 1947 and 1949.
+During those years with the Bisons and in Quebec, he played alongside his brother Ossie.

 In 1948, Carnegie was given a tryout with the New York Rangers and offered a contract worth $2,700 to play in the Rangers' minor league system.
 However, he was offered less money than he was earning in the Quebec league and turned down all three offers made by the Rangers organization during his tryout.

 Returning to Canada to play in the Quebec Senior Hockey League, he played for Sherbrooke St. Francis and the Quebec Aces before moving to Ontario to play a single season with the Owen Sound Mercuries of the Ontario Senior Hockey Association.
 During his years in the Quebec Senior League, Carnegie played with future Montreal Canadiens star Jean Beliveau and was coached by Punch Imlach.

 Facing racism

 As a black man playing hockey in the 1940s and 1950s, Carnegie endured his share of racism.
-In one notorious 1938 incident, Conn Smythe, the owner of the Toronto Maple Leafs, watched Carnegie play as a member of the Toronto Young Rangers.
-Smythe is alleged to have said either that he would accept Carnegie on the team if he were white or that he would pay $10,000 to anyone who could turn Carnegie white.
+In one notorious 1938 incident, Conn Smythe, the owner of the Toronto Maple Leafs, is alleged to have commented to the effect that he would accept Carnegie onto the team if he were white, or that he would pay $10,000 to anyone who could turn Carnegie white.